indexdata/xsd2goxsl/README.md

 * `targetNamespace` defaults to `/xs:schema/@targetNamespace`
 * `attributeForm` _qualified_ or _unqualified_, defaults to `xs:schema/@attributeFormDefault`
 * `xmlns_xsd` defaults to `http://www.w3.org/2001/XMLSchema`

+Elements declared with `xs:any` are generated as raw inner XML using `XMLContent []byte`.
+Elements with no `type`, `simpleType`, or `complexType` are treated as implicit `xs:anyType` and also preserve their nested XML content with an inner XML wrapper.

 You can also see rendered Go structs in the browser by prepending: